-In the thirtieth edition of “Legends of the Game” we look at the life and career of Dwight Maetche.
+In the ninety-seventh edition of “Legends of the Game” we look at the life and career of Dwight Maetche.

 From the Canadian Lacrosse Hall of Fame…